 Fortunately for publishers wanting to use Code Mapped text in their books and teaching resources, they will soon be able to either use the Code Mapping app to transcribe words into the contrasting colours or ask that whole books are Code Mapped for their audience.
 The design credited and they know they have correctly Code mapped text.

-Note that regardless of 'Patent' status and whether it can be protected, there is a Copyright sign on my work.
+Note that there is a Copyright sign on my work.
 Once published it is important that others do not ...copy it!